intmus/intas19-20/_10-hearing-harmony/dictation.md

 ### Philosophy

 Harmonic dictations draw upon the elements you have already mastered in Units 1-8 of this course: melodic and harmonic intervals, major and minor scales, triads, and seventh chords.
 Now we will use these elements in harmonic -- and melodic -- context by analyzing chords and notating melodic lines.
-Harmonic dictation is *not* difficult, as long as you approach it in a logical systematic way.
+Harmonic dictation is *not* difficult, as long as you approach it in a logical, systematic way.

 ### Procedures